Zehelein/pg-transactional-outbox/lib/README.md

   least once - but potentially multiple times.
 - **Exactly once** - this is on the delivery itself most often considered to not be possible.
-Multiple mechanisms need to play together to ensure that a message is sent (at least) once but guaranteed to be processed only once.
+Multiple mechanisms need to play together to ensure that a message is sent (at least) once but guaranteed to be processed (exactly) once.

 The transactional outbox and transactional inbox pattern provide such a combination that guarantees exactly-once **processing** (with at least once